ridhimrastogi/Alfred/PROCESS.md

 #### Retrospective

 At the end of first sprint we conducted a retrospective meeting.
-The agenda of this meeting was to understand _What went wrong?_, _How can we avoid similar problem in upcoming sprint?_.
+The agenda of this meeting was to understand _What went wrong?_, _How can we avoid similar problems in upcoming sprint?_.
 Some isses we faced are:

  - Even after coming to a consensus on the effort required for a task, we misjudged effor for some tasks by a very big margin.
 For instance the Google Authoriaztion part.